 Why Trust MomJunction?

-Vibha Navarathana is our product writer for baby products, and she recommends safe and good quality products after analyzing numerous consumer reviews and product listings.
+Vibha Navarathana, our in-house writer and reviewer of baby products, recommends safe and quality products after analyzing numerous consumer reviews and product listings.
 Here, she brings you this list of the best pacifiers for preemies with specifications such as dishwasher-safe and easy to sterilize.
 In addition, these pacifiers are non-toxic, made of durable materials, and some have been medically approved.
-Read through the detailed description and consult your child’s pediatrician’s before buying pacifiers for your preemie.